maris-svirksts/ICP-Bootcamp/Module#02/cheatSheet.md

 ## Basic Snapshotting

-Commands for working with changes.
+Work with changes and snapshots.

 - **Check status:**
   ```